resir014/resir014.xyz/src/content/posts/article/2020-10-18-formula-1-but-with-tmgl-points-system/index.md

 header_image: header.png
 ---

-Trackmania, despite having a dedicated community behind it, has always had a rather modest esports scene.
-Throughout the game's existence, all esports competitions have been held by other organisations, with varying levels of prominence.
+[Trackmania](https://trackmania.com/), despite having a dedicated community behind it, has always had a rather modest esports scene.
+Throughout the game's existence, all esports competitions within Trackmania have been held by other organisations, with varying levels of prominence.
 These range from for-fun competitions held by clans, to national, or global events with big organisations behind it.

 It used to be a staple event at the [Electronic Sports World Cup (ESWC)](https://liquipedia.net/trackmania/ESWC) until it was dropped in 2015.
 After years of absence, a global-level tournament comes back to the Trackmania esports scene, with the advent of the Trackmania Grand League.